SierraOG/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is used to give meaning to your HTML code.
+It provides additional information about the document and better communicates what is going on.
+It also gives you more options for styling your content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display: block allows you to pick a height and width for your blocks and inserts a line break after each element.
+Display: inline does not let you pick a height or width for your elements and doesn't add a line break so that the elements sit next to each other in a line.

 3. What are the 4 areas of the box model?

+The four different areas of the box model are the content, the padding, the border, and the margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The align-items property works on the cross axis of the box.

 5. Explain why git is valuable to a team of developers.

+Git is valuable because it's a version control system which allows developers to keep track of previous versions of their code and keeps the code organized and stored in a team repository.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.